In the competitive brick-and-mortar landscape, customer loyalty is crucial to business success.

 The same is true for customer loyalty.
-Companies that have the ability to closely monitor their customer loyalty metrics in detail will have a huge advantage over their competition.
+Companies that can closely monitor their customer loyalty metrics in detail will have a considerable advantage over their competition.

 If you're unclear about what metrics you should be tracking to understand and improve your customer loyalty, we'll discuss four key metrics to help you get started, as well as how to collect this valuable data.

 Increased customer loyalty means increased revenue.
-Anecdotal evidence and online customer sentiment cannot give you the crucial data points you need to understand one of the most important ingredients for your business's success – customer loyalty.
+Anecdotal evidence and online customer sentiment cannot give you the crucial data points you need to understand one of the essential ingredients for your business's success – customer loyalty.

-So, what metrics should you be using to measure your customer loyalty, and what do they mean for business?
-Here are four important metrics to help get you started.
+What metrics should you use to measure your customer loyalty, and what do they mean for business?
+Here are four crucial brand metrics to help get you started.

-The lifetime value of your customer directly relates to how long a customer remains with you and how much they spend during that time.
-The more loyal the customer, the greater their lifetime value.
-Loyal customers not only purchase with reliable frequency, but they do so over long periods of time.
-An increase in the lifetime value of each customer improves your revenue and carries financial relevance for your company.
+Your customer's lifetime value directly relates to how long a customer remains with you and how much they spend during that time—the more loyal the customer, the greater their lifetime value.
+Loyal customers not only purchase with reliable frequency, but they do so over long periods.
+An increase in each customer's lifetime value improves your revenue and carries financial relevance for your company.

-There are various tools available that attempt to track and understand lifetime value, but it boils down to simply knowing how often a customer visits and/or makes a purchase over a certain period of time.
+There are various tools available that attempt to track and understand lifetime value.
+Still, it boils down to simply knowing how often a customer visits and makes a purchase over a certain period.
 Once you have that data about your customers, you can extrapolate the numbers to understand the revenue you can expect to generate.
-If you're not tracking your customer's lifetime value with accurate and measurable data, you are missing a crucial customer loyalty metric.
+If you're not tracking your customer's lifetime value with accurate and measurable data, you miss a crucial customer loyalty metric.

 Similar to lifetime value, whether a specific customer is returning or making repeat purchases is critical to your company's revenue and growth.
-If you're in the restaurant or retail business and patrons aren't coming back (i.e., you have a high customer churn rate), you have a big problem and it needs to be addressed as soon as possible.
+If you're in the restaurant or retail business and patrons aren't coming back (i.e., you have a high customer churn rate), you have a big problem, and it needs addressing.

 If your data indicates your customer repeat rates are low, you know it's time to consider your restaurant marketing.
 You could send out coupons to your email list, promote your new menu items on Facebook and Instagram, and bump up the incentives for joining your loyalty program.